Medium Madness: How to Pick the Right One

 New to painting, or wanting to test the waters with a new medium?
 Well, you’re in luck!
 Below is a sneak peek excerpt pulled from Create Perfect Paintings: An Artist’s Guide to Visual Thinking by Nancy Reyner.
 This roundup includes lists of pros and cons for the most comment painting mediums.

-Here are lists of pros and cons for most common painting mediums.
-In addition to those listed here, paintings can be made with many other mediums such as gouache, oil pastel, ink, pencil, markers, spray paint and silkscreen among others.
-Experimenting with new painting mediums, even for a short period of time, can be fun and inspiring, and expand how you use your current medium once you return to it.
+In addition to those listed below, paintings can be made with many other mediums such as gouache, oil pastel, ink, pencil, markers, spray paint and silkscreen among others.
+Experimenting with new mediums, even for a short period of time, can be fun and inspiring, and expand how you use your current medium once you return to it.
+Enjoy!

 Painting with Oil